hi3/PSGrade/README.md

 Configuring
 -----------

 Edit Makefile to reflect your board.
-Alternately, you can just use the build_hex.sh to automatically build hex files for all supported boards.
+Alternately, you can just use the "build_hex.sh" to automatically build hex files for all supported boards.

-Edit jig_key in src/key.h
+Edit jig_key in "src/key.h" as it does not have a valid key.

 // ADD VALID JIG KEY HERE (aka master key)